Introduction and Purpose

 CMS systems are not as dependent on Uniform Resource Links (URLs) as previous web conventions.
 Similar to page titles, URLs of university pages will follow the same logic as page titling with additional accommodation of internet protocols.
 Generally speaking, individual page and departmental URLs will be logically derived from the page content or department name with a hyphenated naming convention such as: “indianastate.edu/sycamore-sams-awesome-webpage".
 URL character lengths may require trimming to remove contraction terms when necessary.

 Pages that are part of specific University campaigns or initiatives may use Vanity URLs.
-This allows a long URL like “indianastate.edu/sycamore-sams-awesome-webpage" to be published as “indianastate.edu/sams-site or sams-site.indstate.edu”.
+This allows a long URL like “indianastate.edu/sycamore-sams-awesome-webpage" to be published as “indianastate.edu/sams-site” or “sams-site.indstate.edu”.
 Vanity URLs are subject to the standards of the “Subdomains Redirects and Vanity URLs” section of this document.

 Site Navigation Organization